pushkarydv/ui-poet/Readme.md

 ## Some basic tests

-As this is just base version of UI-POET it's intended to generate whole code but here are a few tests been done in which it was provided a simple and 5-6 word prompt to generate ui
+As this is just the base version of UI-POET, it's designed to generate complete code.
+However, it has also been tested with simple 5-6 word prompts to effortlessly generate stunning UI designs without any manual intervention.

 1. Generate a chatbot that looks like apple's
     ![Screenshot 2024-03-31 182941](https://github.com/pushkarydv/ui-poet/assets/96358784/e5c573b1-3bda-4c15-bc46-9721bc684af4)